PsyD: Emphasis on Practice

 Generally speaking, PhD programs offer more funding than do PsyD programs.
 Most students who obtain a PsyD pay for their degrees with loans.
 PhD programs, on the other hand, often have faculty with research grants who can afford to hire students to work with them - and offer some combination of tuition and a stipend.
 Not all PhD students are awarded funding, but you are more likely to get funding in a PhD program.

 Generally speaking, PsyD students finish their graduate programs in less time than do PhD students.
 A PsyD requires a specific number of years of coursework and practice, as well as a dissertation that usually requires that students apply research to a given problem or analyze the research literature.
 A PhD also requires a specific number of years of coursework and practice, but the dissertation is a more cumbersome project as it requires that students devise, conduct, write up, and defend an research study that will make an original contribution to the literature.
 That may take an extra year or two -- or more -- than a PsyD.

-Bottom line: Both the PsyD and PhD are doctoral degrees in psychology.
-Which you choose depends on your career goals, whether you wish a career solely in practice, or one in research or some combination of research and practice.
+Both the PsyD and PhD are doctoral degrees in psychology.
+Which you choose depends on your career goals, whether you wish for a career solely in practice, or one in research or some combination of research and practice.